butteredcorn/Express-Documentation/docs/setting-up-express-module/refactor.md

 ## Summary

 Congratulations!
 You have now learned the fundamentals for creating an Express server to host an end point and can even host files from a static folder.
-Next up will be to expand on the possibilities that Express has to offer by further exploring routing, hosting dynamic applications, and using middleware to expand on Express.js' functionalities.
+Next up will be to [create an asynchronous application](../express-app-example/create-app.md).
+If you already know how to do this, you can skip over to [rendering to the front-end with Embedded JavaScript](../express-app-example/ejs.md)